dyedd/deepspeed-diffusers/README_en.md

 4. And more, waiting for you to discover~

 ## Recent Updates 🔥
-- [2024/03/31] Support for `lora` fine-tuning, fixed the issue where the generated images were always black after full fine-tuning.
+- [2024/03/31] Support for `lora` fine-tuning, fixed the issue where the generated images were always black after full fine-tuning, Added `slurm` scripts
 - [2024/03/29] **`deepspeed-diffusers`** was released, supporting full fine-tuning of `Unet`.

 ## Demonstrations